A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Overview of Dataset Refinement

 Existing model optimization methods facilitate model learning by minimizing the empirical risk subjected to network parameters:

-If problematic data exist in the collected dataset, there is no doubt that the model parameters will be optimized in a biased direction, usually in a terrible direction.
-To prevent this, a large number of data optimization methods have been proposed and will be discussed further in the subsequent sections.
+If problematic data exist in the collected dataset, there is no doubt that the model parameters will be optimized in a biased direction~\cite{algan2021image}, which can lead to dramatic performance degradation of the well-trained model in real application scenarios~\cite{geirhos2020shortcut}, a terrible direction for critical domains like healthcare, transport, and finance.
+To address this, a large number of dataset refinement methods have been proposed and will be discussed further in the subsequent sections.
 After learning from $D^{tr}$, the function $f_{\theta}$ will be tested on the $D^{ts}$ to check its effectiveness.